-When these products cause damage to consumers the parties involved in creating and distributing these products can be held liable.
-If you’ve been injured by any product it’s important to understand what types of claims you can file suit for.
-When looking at product liability there are three main ways that product liability claims can be approached: design defects, manufacturing defects, and marketing defects.
+When these products cause damage to consumers, the parties involved in creating and distributing these products can be held liable.
+If you’ve been injured by any product, it’s important to understand what types of product liability claims you can file suit for.
+When looking at product liability, there are three main ways that product liability claims can be approached:

 Design defects for product liability claims